Dec 19, 2017

 To determine if a new gene therapy might work for you – you must learn your genetic diagnosis, which is even more important than the “name” of your disease.
 For example, Luxturna is approved to treat patients with confirmed biallelic RPE65 mutation-associated retinal dystrophy (“biallelic” indicates that there are mutations in both copies of the gene).
 Some of the patients with this “genetic diagnosis” have been diagnosed with Leber congenital amaurosis (LCA).
 Luxturna works by delivering a normal copy of the RPE65 gene directly to retinal cells.
 These retinal cells then produce the normal protein that converts light to an electrical signal in the retina, thereby stopping further vision loss and restoring some functional vision.

 Your genetic diagnosis plays an essential role in determining if Luxturna or other future gene therapy treatments might work for you.
 We know that getting a genetic diagnosis is not straightforward.
-Please consult our guide to genetic testing and consider reaching out to us to share your genetic testing experience.
+Please consult our testing-for-inherited-retinal-diseases/”>guide to genetic testing and consider reaching out to us to share your genetic testing experience.
 Your stories help us to identify and understand the gaps, so we can work to fix them.

 Inherited retinal diseases encompass a broad group of different genetic retinal disorders, such as retinitis pigmentosa, Stargardt disease, Usher syndrome, and LCA.
 Although there are important differences between these diseases, they all involve the progressive loss of vision and are caused by mutations in any one of more than 220 different genes.
 Biallelic RPE65 mutation-associated retinal dystrophy affects approximately 1,000 to 2,000 patients in the U.S. (Using extrapolation based on population size, there should be about 200 patients in Canada).
 You can help us to better quantify the number of Canadians living with inherited retinal diseases by enrolling on our Patient Registry—a tool that was designed to connect patients with new treatments and clinical trials.